AUrdiales/generator-reactt/README.md

 - Use Jest instead of karma + mocha + chai.

+- Add gulp as a task runner instead of npm scripts(maybe).

 - Allow the creation of React + Redux + React Router proyects.

 ## Getting Started